 Our couple’s counselor told me I should educate myself about the dynamics of narcissistic personality disorder, because that’s what I was dealing with.
 It’s odd sometimes how once you begin to look for answers, that they crop up like a field of daisies instead of weeds along a ditch bank.

 I read and researched…wrote a raw and real memoir LEAVING YOU…for me.
 Sprinkled with lots of self-deprecating humor.
 It fit and helped me heal.
 It was cathartic to rip down the curtain (needed a dust mask for that) I’ve allowed many of his attributes to remain on stage…mostly to remind me I wasn’t entirely insane.
 LOL

 I changed venues.
 Am building a new set with no curtain.
 It’s got a glorious backdrop of the Pacific.
 The skyline of San Diego.
 And I discovered legions of single men and women doing the same thing…rebuilding their lives, both widowed and divorced.
 We’re active.
 Meet for walks on Mission Bay.
 I’m going kayaking under a full moon this weekend that will end with a bonfire and potluck on the shores of Glorietta Bay.
 The Birch Aquarium is hosting a preview of their new seahorse exhibit tomorrow night for members.
 I’ve asked a good friend to go with me.
 We’ll have dinner first and then a great night.

 And Sunday night?
 The final episode of Game of Thrones!!
 We’re taking bets on who’s guess on how it ends will win.

 I’m no longer a frantic stage hand.
 Instead, I took a starring role in my life.
 My family is stronger and better than ever with families of their own.
 I bring wine, games and a genuine smile.

 My best wishes to all….
-May it never too late to begin again!
+It is never too late to begin again!